-The following skills are contained in this module: Introduction to the National Electric Code (NEC); Understanding and applying Article 110 of the NEC; Interpreting the language of the NEC-Article 100; General building wire properties and NEC requirements; Understanding conductor insulation and NEC specifications; Understanding the NEC process.
+This module is the first of twelve powerful and comprehensive courses on the understanding, structure, language and application of the National Electrical Code.
+Topics include: Introduction to the NEC (The National Electrical Code); Understanding and applying article 110 of the NEC; Interpreting the language of NEC article 100; General building wire properties and the NEC; Understanding conductor insulation and NEC specifications; Understanding the NEC process; Introduction to wiring devices; General requirements related to wiring devices; Specific receptacle and switch installation requirements.